LuluDansMaRue/kubernetes-docker-lab/docs/gcp/debug.md

 ## Debugging your pods

-During each steps of the deployment on Minikube and GCP we gave you some sample command about how to debug your project.
-Below is a summary of the available things you can do in order to diagnose your deployment
+During any step of our adventure with Minikube & GCP we gave you some sample command regarding how to debug your project.
+Below is the list of command that can be useful to debug your Kubernetes environment.

 ### Watch for your deployment